akhfaern/cv/README.md

 # This is my Curriculum Vitae

-_I've tried to use as much tech as possible in this small project_
+_I've tried to use as much library/tech as possible in this small project_

 ## Tech Stack